tetrateio/lula/adr/0008-support-for-templating-data.md

       # Some validation logic here...
 ```

-Here, no config is required, the `env` and `secret` values are provided by the environment.
-The .env values are persisted in the OSCAL artifact, while the .secret values are not. (somehow?)
+Here, no config is required, the `var` and `secret` values are provided by the environment.
+The .var values are persisted in the OSCAL artifact, while the .secret values are not.

 #### Use Case 5: Template of OSCAL data